 Over the centuries

 Established in 1818 by salt farmers, makes the Jingzaijiao Tile-paved Salt Fields the oldest salt fields in Taiwan.
 This place with a history of 338 years has been becoming the place to improve the quality of salt production over 3 centuries, and now the place is no longer as a big mass industry but used as cultural and educational purposes.
-The salt fields located in Beimen, Tainan.
+The salt fields is located in Beimen, Tainan.
 The production starts from the trapped seawater in the tile-paved fields.
 The seawater evaporates so the farmers can collect the crystallized salt grains and sweep them to one spot into a pile of small salt mountain.
-The square-shaped of every tile-paved salt field will dry eventually, so that visitors can play with the rake or pile the salt or you make take a picture as well.
+The square-shaped of every tile-paved salt field will dry eventually, so that visitors can play with the rake or pile the salt or you may want to take a picture as well.
 When the sun goes down, the beautiful orange light of the sunset reflects on the shallow water and gives you the epic sunset view ever.
-For the ones who are looking for the epic sunset natural photo, this one should be suitable in your frame.
+For the ones who are looking for epic natural sunset photo, this one would be the perfect match for you.

-This tourist attraction is located quite far from the central city because it is in the northern part of Tainan and almost reach the Chiayi County.
-I was riding a scooter to reach to the destination.
+This tourist attraction is located quite far from the central city because it is in the northern part of Tainan and almost reaches the border to Chiayi County.
+We rode a scooter to reach the destination but you can also travel by bus to go there.
 The way to go there is a long straight way to the north, and it is windy since it is nearby the west coast that made me hard to control the scooter in certain speed.
-Once I arrived to the spot, it was already twilight, and a lot of people were there to witness a beautiful moment of Jingzaijioa Tile-paved Salt Fields gorgeous sunset.
+Once I arrived there, it was already twilight, and a lot of people were there to witness a beautiful moment of Jingzaijioa Tile-paved Salt Fields’ gorgeous sunset.
 We took some pictures right in the middle of the field and some others for the whole fields.